RaeesRaqeeb/Fruit_Freshness/README.md

 This project Contain Simple implementation of CNN model for Fruit freshness classification of about 9 fruits.

-You can find model file in previews.
+You can find model file in Release.